German Cockroach Elimination in NYC

 • We initiate coordinated containment.

-Once the neighboring infestation is eliminated, migration pressure stops — and true elimination is achieved.
+Once the neighboring infestation is controld, migration pressure stops — and true control is achieved.

 This is not spray-and-manage.
-This is structural elimination.
+This is structural control.

 Why We Recommend Two Visits